 Throughout their coursework, students learn to serve diverse communities.
 The School also prepares our students for the myriad ways technology is impacting the future of our field.
 In every class, technology is both an instructional tool and a topic of examination.
 The School offers a wide range of career pathways and electives

 The Center for Information Research and Innovation (CIRI) at the School fosters research in library and information science and beyond.
 It aims at generating exemplary new practices and innovative products to benefit a global audience.
-It showcases faculty and student research and innovative practice, develops research-based and innovative products for the profession/field, fosters grant development, and enhances partnerships with individuals across campus, the continent and the world, as well as with institutions and organizations.
+It showcases faculty and student research and innovative practice.